neurodebian/Psignifit-3.x/doc-src/CONTRIBUTING.rst

 Commits
 .......

-To make it easier to keep track of the development of psignifit, we use the following marks forto identify what parts of the code base we worked on:
+To make it easier to keep track of the development of Psignifit, we use the following marks forto identify what parts of the code base we worked on: